s1r0n/Dr.S/_student_work/2025-5-15-what-have-i-learned-288.md

 coursename: Sociology 288 - Social Movements
 courselink: https://www.athabascau.ca/syllabi/soci/soci288.html
 category: Course Reflection
+teaser: My most significant realization is that personal transformation and political awareness are deeply interconnected.
+Caring is not enough—we must critically analyze the systems we operate within, the narratives we perpetuate, and the assumptions we unconsciously hold.
+I now feel more committed than ever in questioning dominant narratives in my work and creating space for truth-telling, relational accountability, and systemic change.
 ---

-_My most significant realization is that personal transformation and political awareness are deeply interconnected.
-Caring is not enough—we must critically analyze the systems we operate within, the narratives we perpetuate, and the assumptions we unconsciously hold.
-I now feel more committed than ever in questioning dominant narratives in my work and creating space for truth- telling, relational accountability, and systemic change._

 Throughout SOCI288, I found myself not only studying ideology, power, and resistance, but slowly recognizing how deeply these forces have shaped my own life.
 As a woman from an Arab